Tatsh/unattended/unattended/linuxboot/README.txt

 Do "make iso" to build linuxboot.iso.
 Do "make tftpboot" to populate the tftpboot/ directory.
 A simple "make" does both.

+The build may complete faster if you do a parallel make with "make -j 4".
+On a modern, multi-core system with lots of RAM you may be able to use a higher value for the -j parameter.
+The proper value for -j depends on the specs of the computer doing the build.

 For more details, read the Makefile and other sources.
 Hey, what do you expect on the bleeding edge?